 Google’s Android 9.0 Pie has landed.
 If you’re curious about trying out a slice, you’ll need to make sure you have the right smartphone (until all the major manufacturers push the update out within the next six months to a year).

-You can learn about all the new features in our Android P guide, but if you are eager to try it out now, follow our step-by-step directions to jump into the beta.
-Here’s what you need to know.
+You can learn about all the new features in our Android 9.0 Pie guide, but if you are eager to try it out now, follow our step-by-step directions to jump into the new version.

-Note: Downloading Android P is pretty easy for the average user.
+Note: Downloading the Android 9.0 Pie beta is pretty easy for the average user.
 But if you encounter a lot of bugs or decide you don’t like it, going back to an earlier version is costly.
 You’ll have to flash your device back to Android Oreo, which means you’ll lose any phone data that isn’t backed up.
 Please keep this in mind.

 Make sure you have the right device

-First, the bad news: The Android P beta only works with certain phone models.
-The good news is that Google has finally expanded its list of beta partner devices, which means more smartphones are compatible than ever before.
+First, the bad news: Android 9.0 Pie is only available right now for certain devices — the Google Pixel and Pixel 2 series.
+The good news is Google expanded its list of beta partner devices, which means there are quite a few phones that are likely to get the final version quickly.
 If you have one of these phones, you’re set: